janaikam/CalendarApp/README.md

 * User can see a map of an event's location if it is in person
 * User can search for events in specific locations
 * User can login as a Guest but that prevents them from creating/adding events to their calendar
+* User can click on the map to expand it

 ### 2. Screen Archetypes